top of page

 Many episodes of low back pain improve with continued movement.
 When symptoms persist, structured exercise therapy becomes an important component of care, supporting function, confidence, and long-term resilience.

-Rehabilitation typically begins with an individual assessment to establish baseline capacity, symptom behaviour, and appropriate starting loads.
+Rehabilitation typically begins with an individual assessment.
+This helps establish baseline capacity, symptom behaviour, and appropriate starting loads.
+Early priorities include:

 • Understanding symptoms in functional terms